Rally Finland: 1970s

 The 1970 1000 Lakes had a record 52 stages, which totaled 460 competitive kilometres.
 An estimated audience of 350,000–500,000 spectators watched Mikkola match Mäkinen's feat of three wins in a row.
 However, the event suffered a drop in the number of foreign entries, which the international press attributed to the difficulty of defeating the Finns on their own roads.
 In 1971, the rally was won by a Swedish driver for the third time; Stig Blomqvist finished well ahead of Tapio Rainio and Markku Alén.
 The 1972 event increased the length of special stages to almost 700 km.
 The traditional Harju hill stage was left out of the route as Jyväskylä had banned racing in the city area.

 The 1000 Lakes was not among the five European rallies guaranteed a spot in the inaugural World Rally Championship calendar.
 It competed for the remaining three Europe-based entries with the Coupe des Alpes (Alpine Rally), Österreichische Alpenfahrt (Austrian Alpine Rally), Rally Poland and Rallye de Portugal.
 The number of rallies in the 1973 season was eventually expanded to 13 and only Coupe des Alpes was dropped.
 The 1973 1000 Lakes Rally ended with Ford's Timo Mäkinen becoming the first driver to win the event four times, and the first Finn to win a WRC round.
 Alén finished second in a Volvo and future Formula One driver Leo Kinnunen third in a Porsche.
 The world championship status had brought back a strong international field of about 50 teams from 13 different countries.
-The 1974 event was marred by the first fatal accident for a competitor in the World Rally Championship.
-Co-driver Seppo Jämsä died of injuries sustained in a crash in Ouninpohja.
+The 1974 event was marred by the first fatal accident for a competitor in the World Rally Championship, after co-driver Seppo Jämsä died of injuries sustained in a crash in Ouninpohja.

 The rally route became a secret again in 1975, and pre-event practice was heavily limited.
 Mikkola drove to a record fifth victory and Toyota became the first Japanese manufacturer to win the event.
 The 1977 and 1978 rallies were, in addition to the WRC, part of the FIA Cup for Rally Drivers, the predecessor to the drivers' world championship.
 In 1978, the course stretched to Kuopio and as a result 25 of the 45 special stages were new.
 The 1979 1000 Lakes raised the highest number of accepted entries to 150, and all 134 competitors could start the rally.
 World championship points were now awarded for drivers as well as for manufacturers.
 Fiat's Alén collected most by taking his third win in the event, ahead of Ari Vatanen and eventual champion Björn Waldegård.